 There are no prerequisites for entry to Units 1, 2 or 3.
 However, students must undertake Unit 3 prior to undertaking Unit 4.
-Units 1 to 4 are designed to be studied in the final two years of secondary education.
-Students interested in undertaking Unit 1 in Year 10 will need to demonstrate academic excellence.

 In Units 3&4 student achievement is determined by school-assessed coursework and an examination.

 Unit 3 School-assessed Coursework

 Unit 4 School-assessed Coursework

 Unit 3&4 End-of-year Examination